yusronarif/ci-orm/README.md

 ## Miscellaneous
 ### Converting Models to Array / JSON
-The Elegant query result is always returned as a special `Elegant\Result` object.
+The RabbitORM query result is always returned as a special `RabbitORM\Result` object.
 If you wish to work with plain array instead, you may convert is using `toArray()` method.

 ```php
 $users = User::all();